EATONJIANGHAHAHA/NodeForest/README.md

 ##Project key programming principles

-1. Files occur more than one contribute to the same functionality should placed under the same directory.
+1. Files occur more than one time which contribute to the same functionality should be placed under the same directory.
 2. Directory name should indicate their purpose clearly within 1-3 words.
-3. Common shorthand are allowed for naming directories.
+3. Common shorthand are allowed for naming directories and variables.
 4. Naming directory should follow underline nomenclature.
 5. Vue plugins should have their own files apart from the main.js to adapt modular programming principles.